Dear Grieving Daughter,

 Without a doubt, I know that he would want me to miss him a little but pick up and do what I got to do to be the best person I could be.
 He would want me to love others and do for others.
 He would want me to continue to set goals, work towards them, and teach my kids the same.

-**Disclosure: The links below are “affiliate links.”
-This means if you click on the link and purchase the item, I will receive an affiliate commission.
+**Disclosure: The links below are affiliate links.
+This means if you click on the link and purchase the item, I will receive a referral fee.
 Your price remains the same.
 Yay!
 See my full disclosure page for more details.

 That’s my truth about my father.
 I don’t know what yours is.